UOA-Heart-Mechanics-Research/medtech-heart/assets/data/markdown/attack-severe.md

 A severe heart attack can cause permanent damage to a large portion of heart tissue.
 This prevents the heart from generating enough pressure to pump blood around the body (red trace).

-Muscle damage due to a heart attack can lead to problems with electrical activity of the heart.
+Muscle damage due to a heart attack can lead to problems with the electrical activity of the heart.
 Untreated heart attacks can eventually lead to heart failure.